 patient, membership, practitioner, company, employee_division, customer_invoice, and signup_attempt .

-For example, whenever a patient is created, updated, has a membership end, or is destroyed, you will receive a patient.created, patient.updated, patiant.inactive or patient.archived event, respectively.
+For example, whenever a patient is created, updated, has a membership end, or is destroyed, you will receive a patient.created, patient.updated, patient.inactive or patient.archived event, respectively.
 The same is true of the other objects listed above.
 If you want to process all events only for specific objects then you should process all types that begin with that object name such as patient..

 Also, if the Practice deactivates the integration, Hint sends a special webhook called integration.deactivated.
 It's context is the integration object, which is identical to the Integration object listed in the API.